bodkan/slendr/README.md

 )
 ```

-Again, we can use the generic `plot_map` function to visualize the objects:
+Again, we can use the generic `plot_map` function to visualize these objects, making sure we specified them correctly:

 ```r